kevinbird61/Signal-and-System/README.md

 Implement the Beat frequency.
 ###### Lab6
 Implement the ADSR generator to transform a cosine wave into piano sound.
+###### Lab7
+Implement PID controller.

+1. Why "s" need to be negative?
+Ans: because if s is positive , the whole system will grow and reach to infinite.
+And this system comes to become unstable.

+2. [P.S.] "s" need to be pass through inverted Laplace transform , the "s" value will become exponential coef.

 Lab2 image:
 ![alt text][figure_lab2]